lkodinsson/MARS/Basic/Talents.md

 **Cost:** 8 EXP
 **Requirements:** Max Resolve 11+

-The first skill check you make after a rest is made with advantage.
+The first skill check you make after a long rest is made with advantage.

+## Extra Maneuver

+**Cost:** 4
+**Requirements:** Any combat skill

+When you acquire this talent you will learn a new maneuver for a combat skill you already have.
+This talent can be taken multiple times.

 ## Inspirational Charisma